Contrast-Security-OSS/ops-hire-project/README.md

 # Stack

 Inside the root folder of this project, there is Vagrant file along with ansible code that will build out an appserver and a MySQL database.
+Run "vagrant up" in this directory.
 After the provisioning finishes, you will have a web application running locally at http://192.168.50.4.
 Login credentials are admin/admin.

 # The goal